Itzo1978/Voron-2.4/VoronMods/Air Filter Alveo3D for Voron 2.4/README_EN.md

 **MATERIAL**
-- PETG or ABS.
-For PLA, not recommended in the long term...
+- PETG, ASA or ABS.

+PLA is not recommended: it becomes very brittle over time...

 ** ASSEMBLY **